azuenko/kayak/README.md

 ### Design considerations

 The prime objective for the library is to be simple and minimal.
-Simplicity means readability, easyness to spot and fix bugs and refactor.
+Simplicity means readability, easiness to spot and fix bugs and refactor.
 Albeit the public methods are thread-safe, their execution is deliberately synchronized via the global lock.
 It brings some determinism, which buys reproducibility.
 The entire library should be seen as a single state machine.

 In its current development state stability and security should be considered of larger importance than performance and scalability.

 The library is tested using blackbox approach only [Zmey](https://github.com/stratumn/zmey) is largely used for this purpose.
-The approach makes the tests quite lenghty, but it greatly simplifies frequent internal refactoring.
+The approach makes the tests quite lengthy, but it greatly simplifies frequent internal refactoring.

 Kayak aims to "log everything".
 The chosen policy hurts performance and causes greater code duplication, but is essential to spot bugs in a live system.